What’s the first thing people notice when they see your Facebook page?

 If Lululemon had another woman doing a yoga pose as their profile picture, it would have been redundant and not as effective.

 Overall, their page has a nice graphic design, a visually appealing theme because they kept things simple.

 Just because Lululemon didn’t put any text in their cover photo, it does not mean that’s the only option.

 Let’s take a look at another example on the complete opposite side of the spectrum.

-3 words, 8 letters, and 11 characters – it doesn’t get simpler than that.
+3 words, 8 letters, and 11 characters –you don’t need a photo description as it doesn’t get simpler than that.

 This method is extremely effective for a global brand like Nike.